Watchmaking & Clockmaking

 I have built 2 custom watches, one for me and one for my father as a gift.
 The process of building a custom watch entails sourcing parts that are all compatible with each other, and then putting them all together with specialty tools (and a steady hand).
 The first part is made slightly easier as some major movement manufacturers have "ecosystems" of similar movements for which sourcing parts such as cases, dials, hand sets, and winding stems is relatively straightforwards.

-Calling this a "restoration" is a bit of a stretch.
 I was browsing around at Electronic Parts Outlet, a store which sells countless electronic components new and old, as well as a dizzying amount of very cool stuff, new and old.
 I saw a cool vintage Bulova pendulum wall clock hanging on the wall in a corner, dusty and abandoned looking.
 I saw it multiple times across many trips there, and each time I saw it the idea that I needed a pendulum wall clock became clearer.
 It didn't have any price tag, so I didn't even know if it was for sale or not!
 A quick conversation with the manager later, I had a price and had it on the bench to test if it worked.
 I thought the price was a bit much, but decided to buy it anyways since I'd rather support a local shop (especially this one!) than buy from a stranger on ebay.
 Now I think the price was actually justified; it cleaned up amazing (it had been sitting in the store for at least 2 years at that point, and had accumulated quite a bit of dust and gunk), and the internals managed to stay very clean.
 The movement is in quite good shape, and while it might benefit from a full service, I unfortunately don't have the proper tools and materials to clean it properly right now.
 I did clean and oil the pivots, which is the next best thing.
 The movement is a Hermle 131-030, with a date code of 1979.
+I have not been able to find a model name/reference number for the clock.

 The part that needed the most tweaking was the chimes.
 The hammers weren't hitting them correctly, and it took a while to get them all to the correct position to create a nice resonant note.
 Each chime consists of 2 strikes, comprised of 3 individual notes.
 It first goes "Bing!" on the single highest note, and then goes "Bam!" with a chord of 2 lower notes.
 Every hour, it chimes the hour and every half-hour it chimes once (how funny, it just chimed the half hour as I was typing that. what a small world!).